Randolph Scott

-George Randolph Scott (January 23, 1898 – March 2, 1987) was an American film actor, whose Hollywood career spanned from 1928 to 1962.
-As a leading man for all but the first three years of his cinematic career, Scott appeared in dramas, comedies, musicals, adventures, war, horror and fantasy films, and Westerns.
-Out of his more than 100 film appearances, more than 60 of them were Westerns.
+George Randolph Scott (January 23, 1898 – March 2, 1987) was an American film actor, whose Hollywood career ran from 1928 to 1962.
+He was a leading man for all but the first three years of his cinematic career, appearing in more than 60 Westerns, and over 40 dramas, comedies, musicals, adventures, war, horror and fantasy films.

-At 6 ft 2 in, lanky and muscular, Scott displayed a Southern drawl that offset his limitations.

 During the early 1950s, Scott was a consistent box-office draw.
-In the annual Motion Picture Herald Top Ten Polls, his name appeared on the list for four consecutive years, from 1950 to 1953.
+In the annual Motion Picture Herald Top Ten Polls, his name appeared every year from 1950 to 1953.
 Scott also appeared in Quigley's Top Ten Money Makers Poll, from 1950 to 1953.

 Early years

 Scott was born January 23, 1898, in Orange County, Virginia, and reared in Charlotte, North Carolina, the second of six children born to parents of Scottish descent.
 His father was George Grant Scott, born in Franklin, Virginia, the first person licensed as a certified public accountant (CPA) in North Carolina.
 His mother was Lucille Crane Scott, born in Luray, Virginia, a member of a wealthy North Carolina family.

 Because of his family's financial status, Randolph was able to attend private schools, such as Woodberry Forest School.
 From an early age, Scott developed and displayed his athleticism, excelling in football, baseball, horse racing, and swimming.